mjshao06/pdifFinder/README.rst

-Author: Shao Mengjie at 20220803
+Author: Shao Mengjie, Liang Qian at 20220803

-Email: xiaotinghua@zju.edu.cn
+Email: 1437819081@qq.com; norah-liang@dmicrobe.com

-institute: Key laboratory of Microbiol technology and Bioinformatics of Zhejiang Province
+Institute: Hangzhou Digital-Micro Biotech Co.,Ltd

 This program is designed for annotation of antimicrobal resistance(AMR), pdif site and pdif-ARGs module in bacteria.